KevinDuboisJ/dowit-app/README.md

 1. Bijlage toevoegen in task and taskplanner.
 3. Taak van sletuel, taken van nood kloppen
 3. Bijlage optie.

-Thing to do in production when pulling new version.
-1. Make sure the Chain table is equal to the test one

 • The hintIcon tooltip hides on click and escapes HTML, so a custom component is used to allow HTML and custom behavior.